Medicare Boot Camp®—Physician Services Version

 • Reassignment relationships and when they are permissible under the Medicare reassignment regulations/guidelines

-• Medicare payment and the physician fee schedule
+• Medicare payment and the Physician Fee Schedule

 • NCCI edits, composition, and application